tracelarue/wilson/README.md

 - **Computing**: Raspberry Pi 5 (8GB) as the main brain
 - **Control**: 2 Arduino Nanos for drive and arm control
 - **Sensors**:
-  - 360° LD-19 LiDAR for navigation and mapping
+  - LD-19 LiDAR for navigation and mapping
   - AruCam ToF camera for depth perception
   - USB camera for visual recognition
+  - Microphone for listening to the user
-  - Novel soft 3D force sensor in the gripper (developed by Dr. Jonathan Miller, et al. at University of Kansas)
+  - Novel soft 3D force sensor in the gripper (developed by Dr. Jonathan Miller, et al. at the University of Kansas)
+- **Motors**:
+  - 2, GA37-520 DC motors with integrated encoders
+  - 5, 20 kg digital servos
+- **Power**:
+  - 3S, 5200 mAh LiPo battery

 **🎨 Design & Manufacturing:**
 I designed every component of Wilson (except the tracks/wheels) in SolidWorks and 3D printed the entire chassis and manipulator at home.
 You can see the design evolution below: